-“Seriously,” R1 said.
-She slapped her forearm with two fingers, like a heroin junkie.
+“Seriously.”
+R1 slapped her forearm with two fingers, like a junkie.
 “Remember that?
-‘The Plano Clap.’”
+‘The Plano Clap’?”

 “That’s not a very loud clap,” I said.

-“It is when everyone’s doing it at once,” R1 said.
+“It is when everybody’s doing it at once,” she said.

 She told us she was half Italian and half German.
-I told her I am too (mostly — a half and a quarter).
-Then, I drifted away from the conversation momentarily and she started talking to M_____.
-M_____ told me later that he asked her where she went to school, to see if they knew the same people, and R1 said she dropped out at 16 to go to “jail school.”
-He tried to give her a chance to have misspoken:
+I told her I was too (mostly true; a half and a quarter).
+Then I drifted away from the conversation to watch the girls and she started talking to M_____.
+He told me later he had asked where she went to school in Plano, to see if they knew the same people, and R1 said she dropped out at 16 to go to “jail school.”
+M_____ tried to give her a chance to have misspoken:

 “No. ‘Jail school.’”

 “It sounded like ‘gel school.’
-Like, hair gel, or the colored gels you use in film set lighting.’”
+Like hair gel, or the colored gels you use for film set lighting.”

-M_____ didn’t press the issue.
-Next, R1 handed him her iPhone to show him a photo: her, topless, leaning against a white sports car.
+Next, R1 handed M_____ her iPhone to show him a photo: her, topless, leaning back on a white Corvette.

 “This is you,” M_____ said.